 With the goal of increasing access to federal and state lands, expanding opportunities for residential and commercial development, and alleviating pressure on the regional transportation systems, the City applied for and obtained funding from the Federal Land Access Program (FLAP) for permitting, design, and construction of the Shotgun Cove Road Extension (Mile 2.0 to 4.5) from the existing terminus to Forest Service lands at Trinity Point.
 The proposed project is focused on providing access to federal and state coastal lands and uplands along Passage Canal, on Trinity Point, and within Prince William Sound; and providing access to City land for commercial or residential development as required by the 1994 agreement with the State of Alaska.

 The project would construct a new two-lane gravel road that extends approximately 2.5 miles from the existing Shotgun Cove Road terminus to Trinity Point, running parallel to Passage Canal, as well as adjoining access roads and recreational facilities.
-The City of Whittier has contracted with CRW Engineering Group, LLC to provide engineering and design services
+The City of Whittier has contracted with CRW Engineering Group, Inc. to provide engineering and design services.

 To learn more:

 Access federal and state lands, expand opportunities for residential and commercial development, and alleviate pressure on the regional transportation system.

 A two‐lane, gravel road from the end of the existing Shotgun Cove Road to Forest Service land at Trinity Point.